GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The server asks the client to join channels with MC_CHANNEL_JOIN ({{channel-join-frame}}) frames and to leave channels with MC_CHANNEL_LEAVE ({{channel-leave-frame}}) frames.

-The server uses MC_CHANNEL_PROPERTIES ({{channel-properties-frame}}) frames before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the keys necessary to decode packets in the channel.
+The server uses MC_CHANNEL_ANNOUNCE ({{channel-announce-frame}}) and MC_CHANNEL_PROPERTIES ({{channel-properties-frame}}) frames before any join or leave frames for the channel to describe the channel properties to the client, including values the client can use to ensure the server's requests remain within the limits it has sent to the server, as well as the keys necessary to decode packets in the channel.

 When the server has asked the client to join a channel, it also sends MC_CHANNEL_INTEGRITY frames ({{channel-integrity-frame}}) to enable the client to verify packet integrity before processing the packet.
 A client MUST NOT decode packets for a channel for which it has not received an applicable set of MC_CHANNEL_PROPERTIES ({{channel-properties-frame}}) frames containing the full set of data required, or for which it has not received a matching packet hash in an MC_CHANNEL_INTEGRITY ({{channel-integrity-frame}}) frame.